Creative and Innovative

 Collaborate with other California State departments and agencies to generate strategies for racial equity.

 WESTERN STATES ARTS FEDERATION (WESTAF)

-Selected from a pool of 104 applications to participate in a three day professional development program designed specifically for BIPOC (Black, Indigenous, and People of Color) in arts administration.
+Selected from a pool of 104 applications to participate in a three day professional development program designed specifically for BIPOC in arts administration.

-Attended seminars with a focus on diversity, equity, and inclusion, including training on how to use data in the cultural and arts sector, strategic foresight, and how to build leadership skills.
+Attended seminars with a focus on diversity, equity, and inclusion, including training on how to use data in the cultural and arts sector, strategic foresight, and essential leadership skills.

 Collaborated with other participants to complete a presentation that analyzed and defined four different potential scenarios for the future of the arts in the US, including implications and potential outcomes.

 October 2015-May 2016

 LEGION OF HONOR